sandhya-k/On-boarding-and-Off-boarding-guide/results.md

 A good way of getting started is by writing down some notes at the end of the week.
 Then thoroughly document these notes every two weeks on Friday evening.
 Don't just document things on a project-by-project basis.

-*Bonus* Bringing new people in and having people leave doesn't have to be a nightmare.
+**Bonus:** Bringing new people in and having people leave doesn't have to be a nightmare.

 Have a checklist of the documents you need to go through.
 Think about setting up a wiki or a central place for people to go to read when they start and update before they leave.
 Think about making an email template to send to new hires.
 This can be especially helpful when you have a large batch of new hires throughout the newsroom.
 There's always the HR emails and the note from the newsroom about a new person starting, but it would be nice for the new person not to receive 15 emails on their first day.
 Just one email with all the links and documents in one place would ideal.

--

 In general, newsrooms have a lot of processes and documentation is not a key priority for some newsrooms.
 The survey showed that is not just an issue in one newsroom in the US or Germany or India, but a global issue.
 Comparing a "small" newsroom to a "medium" newsroom also doesn't make much sense, since the priorities and missions are different.
 See chapters four through six for more information for each newsroom.
 Additionally, here is the [Source](https://source.opennews.org/en-US/articles/what-i-learned-researching-newsroom-onboarding-and/) writeup on the project.